 What is the Fear of the Lord?

 However, to the believer and those who want to follow Jesus, the fear of the Lord means, reverence, to show respect, to be careful and to stand in awe.
-It is not a fear of punishment or hell because Jesus carried our punishment on the cross and gave us the gift of eternal life.
+Moses said in Exodus 20:20, “Do not fear (be frightened); for God has come to test you, and that His fear (reverence, fear) may be before you, so that you may not sin.”
+Therefore the fear of the Lord to the believer is not a fear of punishment or hell because Jesus carried our punishment on the cross and gave us the gift of eternal life.
 However, it is the fear that we can lose God’s favor, His blessing and calling.
-Furthermore, is also a fear that we can jeopardize our eternal rewards.
-Moses said in Exodus, “Do not fear (be frightened); for God has come to test you, and that His fear ( reverence, fear) may be before you, so that you may not sin.”
-(Exodus 20:20)
+Worst of all, we could lose our eternal rewards.

 How do we know that we are living in the fear of the Lord?

-In Proverbs we read, “The fear of the Lord is to hate evil, pride and arrogance and the evil way and the perverse mouth I hate.”
-(Proverbs 8:13) We love what God loves and we hate what He hates.
-He hates pride and He hates it when we speak evil words.
-He also hates conflict, bitterness, rebellion, etc. He loves obedience, forgiveness, generosity and when we tell others about Jesus.
-We read in Isaiah, “But on this one will I look: On him who is poor and of a contrite spirit, And who trembles at My word.”
-(Isaiah 66:2) If we fear the Lord we will regard the Bible as the word of God, as if God Himself is speaking to us.
+In Proverbs 8:13 we read, “The fear of the Lord is to hate evil, pride and arrogance and the evil way and the perverse mouth I hate.”
+We will love what God loves and we hate what He hates.
+He hates pride, gossiping. conflict, bitterness, rebellion, etc. He loves obedience, for example: Forgiveness, generosity, faithfulness, love, etc. We read in Isaiah 66:2, “But on this one will I look: On him who is poor and of a contrite spirit, and who trembles at My word.”
+If we fear the Lord we will regard the Bible as the word of God, as if God Himself is speaking to us.
 We will take every word that we read seriously.

-Thirdly, we will show respect to God when we are in His presence: It does not mean that we cannot enjoy His presence and make a noise, but in our hearts we show Him great respect.
-We will be focused on Him and not distracted with other things.
-In Psalms read, “Serve the LORD with fear, and rejoice with trembling.”
-(Psalm 2:11) Even when we praise and rejoice, we realize that we are standing before a mighty and holy God.
+It does not mean that we cannot enjoy His presence and make a noise, sing and dance, but in our hearts we show Him great respect.
+When we know that we are in God’s presence, we will not allow ourselves to be distracted with other things.
+In Psalm 2:11 we read, “Serve the LORD with fear, and rejoice with trembling.”
+Even when we praise and rejoice, we realize that we are standing before a mighty and holy God.